Assessment & Reporting

 Targets and Aptitude for Learning

-Aspirational but achievable targets are set at the beginning of each school year and students progress towards this is monitored.
-Lessons are planned by teachers taking into account the students’ starting point, and the minimum expectation of them (Minimum Expected Grade or MEG).
-These are reviewed throughout the year to ensure they are still challenging to our students, and the students’ MEG may be adjusted upwards.
+Aspirational but achievable targets are set at the beginning of each school year and students' progress towards this is monitored.
+Lessons are planned by teachers taking into account the students’ starting point, and the minimum expectation of them (Expected Grade or EG).
+These are reviewed throughout the year to ensure they are still challenging to our students, and the students’ EG may be adjusted upwards.

 We are aware of how a students’ approach to their studies impacts upon their level of achievement.
 With that in mind we encourage students to aspire to be independent learners who actively participate in the learning process and take responsibility for their own learning.
 This is recognised in our Aptitude for Learning (A4L) scale.